+Navigating for Awards

 - Is the Gala Reception seated?

-- The Gala Reception is a walk-around tasting event on the Promenade and Lobby levels of the David H. Koch Theater, and seating is not available.
+- The Gala Reception is a walk-around tasting event on the Orchestra and Promenade levels of David H. Koch Theater, and seating is not available.
 There is, however, seating available as part of the VIP experience at a premier ticket price.
 For more information, please call 914.231.6180.

 - What food is being served?

 - Is the David H. Koch Theater handicapped accessible?

 - Are children permitted to attend?